 If class is cancelled due to inclement weather, we will post a message on the CALENDAR after 3pm, or check the Gottaswing Facebook page.
 We will also attempt to send out an email bulletin to the class list.

 No refunds will be made.
-A credit to complete the class will be made if cancelation is received no later than the day after the second week of class; Email [email protected] in the event you need to defer attendance.
+A credit to complete the class at a later date will be made if cancelation is received no later than the day after the second week of class; Email [email protected] in the event you need to defer attendance.

 We recommend that students wear comfortable, loose fitting clothing that does not restrict movement and flat, smooth-soled shoes.
 You want comfortable shoes that will stay on your feet securely; think of something that would be comfortable for running to catch the bus.
 As you get more experience you may want to look into special dance shoes, but there are no special requirements.
 Feel free to ask your instructor for suggestions.

-Sue and Gary Caley offer private lessons in their home studio in Reston, Virginia.
+Sue Caley offers private lessons in her home studio in Reston, Virginia.
 You get treated to a lovely view of the lake and adorable foster dogs.
-Contact them at [email protected]com.
+Contact her at [email protected].

 You never need a partner at Gottaswing!
 We rotate partners in our regular beginner and intermediate classes, so everyone gets a chance to dance, practice, and have fun.
 (We do offer some specialty classes where a partner is required, but that is specified in the class description.)
 Our dances are fun, friendly and casual events where all are welcome—no need to feel shy.